codurance/site/src/_posts/2019-02-13-8-ways-to-make-the-most-of-the-apprenticeship.md

 ### Remember it’s your company too
 Apprentices are very much a part of Codurance as a whole.
 They are encouraged to attend and speak at evening catchups, Open Space Days, and meetups.
 Their opinions on recruitment, sales, management and company culture are valued and encouraged, even if (especially if!) they are controversial.
 After all, Codurance’s value is its people.

-These meetups are just as non-judgmental as the program itself.
+Internal events are just as non-judgmental as the program itself.
 So it’s a great opportunity to polish presentation skills.
 It might be scary at first, but then I wished I’d done it more often!

 ### Enjoy it
 This one’s easy :-)